brahmsgife/M3_NLP/README.md

 ```
 pytest -v test_task1.py
 ```
+* Remark: the paths were declared with the help of relative paths, please make sure that in your case they work correctly when executing the tests.

 ### Recommendations
 Please make sure you have your own HuggingFace, WandB, Google-Cloud Translate and IBM Watson Language Translator tokens.